 DTC is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the U.S. Securities Exchange Act of 1934, as amended.
 DTC holds securities that DTC participants deposit with DTC.
 DTC also facilitates the post-trade settlement among DTC participants of sales and other securities transactions in deposited securities, through electronic computerized book-entry transfers and pledges between DTC participants' accounts.
 This eliminates the need for physical movement of securities certificates.
 DTC participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations and certain other organizations.
-DTC is a wholly-owned subsidiary of The Depository Trust & Clearing Corporation ("DTCC").
-DTCC is the holding company for DTC, National Securities Clearing Corporation and Fixed Income Clearing Corporation, all of which are registered clearing agencies.
-DTCC is owned by the users of its regulated subsidiaries.
-Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, and clearing corporations that clear through or maintain a custodial relationship with a DTC participant, either directly or indirectly ("indirect DTC participants").
+DTC is a wholly-owned subsidiaries.
+Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, and clearing corporations that clear through or maintain a custodial relationship with a DTC participant, either directly or indirectly ("indirect DTC participants").
 The DTC Rules applicable to its participants are on file with the Securities and Exchange Commission.